mordertehmod/DiscordModded/README.md

 ### Jailbroken

-- Add the apt repo to your packages manager: <https://repo.adriancastro.dev>
+- Add the apt repo to your package manager: <https://repo.adriancastro.dev>
-- Manually install by downloading the Debian package (or by building your own, see [Building](#building)) and adding it to your package manager.
+- Manually install by downloading the Debian package (or by building your own, see [Building](#building)) and adding it to your package manager

 ### Jailed